ismail9700/feedback-react-web/README.md

-# Feedback-react

 ## About
-Feedback-react is a lightweight web application built with React, designed to collect and manage user feedback efficiently.
-It features a clean, responsive interface for submitting and viewing feedback, ideal for small-scale projects or user testing.
+A lightweight web application built with React, designed to collect and manage user feedback efficiently.
+It features a clean, responsive interface for submitting and viewing feedback.

 ## Demo
 [**Try Feedback-react Live**](https://feedback-react-i.netlify.app/)